Eigenrouter/eigenrouter/Mikrotik-Internet-only.md

 you can access your router on eth2 via winbox you can download winbox [MikroTik Routers and Wireless - Software](https://mikrotik.com/download)

+before you start check if multicast package is installed. if you running routeros 7 your fine!

 Default login is admin with no password.
 Open the terminal in winbox and do copy & paste the config.